After having yet another conversation about this, I’m writing this exasperated post …

 Just because your print lab accepts Adobe RGB files, doesn’t mean they can print the entire Adobe RGB gamut.

-Does this mean they can print any color in the world?
+Does this mean they can print any colour in the world?
 Of course not.
-It just means that they have an excellent color-management workflow in place, and will convert your images to their print space before printing.
+It just means that they have an excellent colour-management workflow in place, and will convert your images to their print space before printing.

 But here’s the good news.
-If your lab is good enough to be able to accept any color spaces, it stands to reason that they’re also good enough to provide soft-proofing profiles.
-Check your lab’s website for their print profiles, then soft-proof your images to see if any colors are at risk of clipping.
+If your lab is good enough to be able to accept any colour spaces, it stands to reason that they’re also good enough to provide soft-proofing profiles.
+Check your lab’s website for their print profiles, then soft-proof your images to see if any colours are at risk of clipping.